Guide to Microsoft Dynamics for Finance Teams

 - Tap into real-time analytics with rich financial data

-There are two primary concerns when it comes to automation: Security and customer service.
-Any solution that saves customer payment data should have a secure way of storing that information to mitigate the risk of fraud or data leaks.
+There are two primary concerns regarding automation: security and customer service.
+Any solution that saves customer payment data should securely store that information to mitigate the risk of fraud or data leaks.
 Furthermore, the chosen automation software should be easy to use by both the finance team and your customers.
-If the workflow isn't streamlined, then those faster payments are less likely to materialize.
+If the workflow isn't streamlined, faster payments are less likely to materialize.

 Another consideration is payment fees.
 One of the most popular methods of B2B payments is credit cards.
 For AR, this means seeing a chunk of every payment disappear in hefty credit card processing fees.

-The right payments integration can help businesses offset this by providing the option to shift this burden to the customer as a convenience fee.
+The right payment integration can help businesses offset this by providing the option to shift this burden to the customer as a convenience fee.
 This strategy hits two birds with one stone.
-Not only can you de-incentivize the use of credit cards, but in the case that a customer prefers this payment method, the company no longer has to shoulder the payment.
+Not only can you de-incentivize the use of credit cards, but if a customer prefers this payment method, the company no longer has to shoulder the processing costs.

-It is also possible to encourage alternate forms of payment, such as bank-to-bank transfer, ACH, and eChecks, through absorbing the fee.
-As a result, these payment methods appear to have a "Zero-Fee" on the client-side, making them far more appealing than paying a convenience fee.
+It is also possible to encourage alternate forms of payment, such as bank-to-bank transfer, ACH, and eChecks, by absorbing the smaller fee.
+As a result, these payment methods appear to have a "Zero-Fee" on the client side, making them far more appealing than paying a convenience fee.

-Setting strategic fees is another way to reduce costs and get paid faster while maintaining compliance.
+In other words, strategic fees are another way to reduce costs and get paid faster while maintaining compliance.